code-and-effect/effective_addresses/README.md

 end
 ```

-Calling @user.billing_address will return a single Effective::Address.
-Calling @user.billing_addresses will return an array of Effective:Addresses

-This adds the following getters, along with the setters:
+This adds the following getters and setters:

 ```ruby
 @user.billing_address